 Abstract: While extended definitions of households’ material wellbeing are gaining importance in national accounts as well as welfare distribution and poverty analyses, the evaluation of the proceeds from household production remains a major challenge to researchers.
 The present paper contributes to a relatively new strand in the literature that uses subjective wellbeing data to estimate the value of time spent on non-market activities.
 Using 16 waves of SOEP data for childless singles and couples living in Germany, I try to uncover the value assigned to housework by comparing its effect on individuals’ living standards satisfaction with that of household income.
 I account for the ordinal nature of living standards satisfaction in fixed effects regressions employing the Blow-up-and-Cluster estimator.
 The results suggest that total housework time does not have a significant effect on satisfaction with living standards.
 Differentiating between individuals’ own and their partner’s housework time within the sample of couples shows that own housework has a significantly positive effect on satisfaction, whereas the partner’s efforts do not.
 This effect is largely driven by women.
 This together with the finding that women’s housework seems to be evaluated positively only if carried out on weekdays raises the question of social norm effects.

-Abstract: Despite being a regular suspect, a causal role of residents’ emotions in predicting their opposition to international immigration has not been investigated.
-Using the individual-level panel data from Germany, we study the impact of the individual’s experience of negative emotions (sadness, fear, and anger) on immigration concerns and bridge this gap in the literature.
-After controlling for person fixed effects and a battery of individual-level and macroeconomic controls, we find that negative emotions are statistically and significantly associated with the respondent’s immigration concerns.
-The association holds for male as well as female respondents.
-To estimate the causal effects of negative emotions, we exploit the exogenous variation in negative emotions induced by the death of a parent or the change in averages of daily temperature and employ IV fixed effects regressions.
-Our findings suggest that, while within-person changes in the respondent’s feelings of anger affect immigration concerns among all respondents, the feelings of sadness and fear affect immigration concerns only among females.
-The impact of sadness and fear is more forceful among females who are not always-working during the sample period, older in age, and rarely use online social media.
+Abstract: Despite being a regular suspect, a causal role of individuals' emotions in predicting their opposition to international immigration has not been investigated.
+To bridge this gap in research, using detailed longitudinal data from Germany, we construct an index of negative emotions, constituting individuals' experience of sadness, fear, and anger, and investigate the impact of negative emotions on immigration concerns.
+After controlling for person fixed effects and battery of individual-level and macroeconomic controls, we find that negative emotions are statistically significantly associated with immigration concerns.
+To estimate the causal impact of negative emotions, we exploit the exogenous variation induced by the parent's death and employ IV fixed effects regressions.
+We find that individuals' negative emotions affect immigration concerns, primarily among females, while males are not affected.
+The effects are more forceful among females irregularly employed, older in age, and rarely use social media.
+While our results show that negative emotions predict individuals' support for far-right political parties, no effect on their worries about crime, xenophobic hostility, and own financial situation is found.

 You can download the full workshop program here.